spryker/spryker-docs/docs/marketplace/dev/feature-integration-guides/glue/merchant-opening-hours-feature-integration.md

 ---
 **Verification**

-Make sure that the `MerchantOpeningHoursResourceRoutePlugin` plugin is set up by sending the request `GET http://glue.mysprykershop.com/merchant-opening-hours/{{merchant-reference}}`
+Make sure that the `MerchantOpeningHoursResourceRoutePlugin` plugin is set up by sending the request `GET http://glue.mysprykershop.com/merchant-opening-hours/{% raw %}{{merchant-reference}}{% endraw %}`

-Make sure that the `MerchantOpeningHoursByMerchantReferenceResourceRelationshipPlugin` plugin is set up by sending the request `GET http://glue.mysprykershop.com/merchants/{{merchant-reference}}?include=merchant-opening-hours`.
+Make sure that the `MerchantOpeningHoursByMerchantReferenceResourceRelationshipPlugin` plugin is set up by sending the request `GET http://glue.mysprykershop.com/merchants/{% raw %}{{merchant-reference}}{% endraw %}?include=merchant-opening-hours`.
 You should get merchants with all merchant opening hours as relationships.